 In 2017, Governor Scott created the Vermont Climate Action Commission.
 VTrans was actively involved in drafting the Commission’s Final Report, submitted to the Governor in July 2018, and remains involved with state climate policy and programs through the Comprehensive Energy Plan, the Climate Action Plan, and other initiatives.

-The Comprehensive Energy Plan is published by the Department of Public Service every six years.
-The most recent version is due in January 2022 and provides an in-depth look at energy consumption across all sectors within Vermont.
+The Comprehensive Energy Plan (CEP) is published by the Department of Public Service every six years.
+The most recent version was published in January 2022 and provides an in-depth look at energy consumption across all sectors within Vermont.
 VTrans has been engaged with planning, drafting, and editing the transportation and land use chapter.
-VTrans commissions a biannual Transportation Energy Profile to track the state’s progress toward the Plan’s transportation objectives
+VTrans also commissions a biannual Transportation Energy Profile to track the state’s progress toward the Plan’s transportation objectives

-Under Vermont’s Global Warming Solutions Act, the Vermont Climate Council must submit a Climate Action Plan to the Legislature no later than December 1, 2021.
-The CAP will explore pathways, strategies, and actions to address climate change across all sectors and ensure that Vermont meets its statutory greenhouse gas reduction requirements.
+Pursuant to Vermont’s Global Warming Solutions Act, the Vermont Climate Council submitted a Climate Action Plan (CAP) to the Legislature on December 1, 2021.
+The CAP explores pathways, strategies, and actions to address climate change across all sectors and ensure that Vermont meets its statutory greenhouse gas reduction requirements.
 Equity is a central focus, as the CAP seeks to ensure those most impacted by climate change and the clean energy transition are not left behind.
 The Secretary of Transportation serves on the Council, and VTrans supports the Council’s work on issues related to vehicle emissions and other environmental impacts from the transportation sector.

 Vehicle Incentive Programs:

-State Vehicle Incentive Programs exist to assist income-qualified Vermonters reduce their transportation related emissions.
+Vermont offers a number of State Vehicle Incentive Programs to help income-qualified Vermonters and businesses with commercial fleets to reduce their transportation related emissions.
 VTrans works with partners such as Drive Electric Vermont and Capstone Community Action to fund a variety of programs.
-Find out which incentive opportunity might be right for you by exploring various programs authorized by the Legislature:
+Find out which incentive opportunity might be right for you by exploring the following programs authorized by the Legislature: